November 28, 2017

 After the visit, Dr. Baker sent a wonderful note that we share below:

 “I’ve been told several times that William’s is not a “normal” garden, as if they were trying to warn me that ‘this might not be for you’.
 As a botanic garden man, I’m used to ordered, methodical gardens, with each plant planned, accessioned and recorded in fine detail.
 I’ve seen a lot of tropical gardens, which have been sources of ideas and materials for my research on palms over the past 23 years.
 None of this prepared me for the ingenuity of William’s place, which breaks the mould in so many ways.
 On passing through the gate, a palisade of vegetation consumes the visitor and transforms the air – it’s cool and densely humid, as if the land is letting go a long-held breath.
-This broken piece of ground, once was so parched and abused, is functioning again.
+This broken piece of ground, which was once so parched and abused, is functioning again.
 Gardens are tamed places, but William has done just the opposite to his plot – it has been untamed, ungardened, and by letting it loose he has allowed a rainforest to regrow.
 The result is a remarkably naturalistic community of plants, especially the swampy valley bottom, which could be mistaken for a glade in lowland Madagascar or New Guinea.

 You have to know your plants to spot the signs that human hands have played any part at all, for this is a biogeographic melting pot.
 Palms from across the world have been let loose to compete and co-exist in an unplanned common garden experiment.
 No doubt there are winners and losers in this slow motion battle, but the overall impression is of foreign cousins getting along just fine.
 Natural conditions have been so effectively emulated that many palms look exactly as they do in the wild.
 This is often not the case in a conventional garden where the balance of light, humidity and nutrition may alter the appearance of a plant.
 Take the exemplary specimen of Marojejya darianii, perhaps the biggest of the “big game” palms – here on the valley floor magnificent unsplit leaves splay from its squat trunk in a manner indistinguishable from the wild plants I studied recently on Madagascar’s Masoala Peninsula.
 There are also casualties, which may be painful, but death is part of nature too.
 William has welcomed jeopardy in and allows his plants to live – or die.